computational-linguistics-class/computational-linguistics-class.github.io/assignment6.md

 Modify the tutorial code to instead read from the city names dataset that we used in the previous assignment.
 The tutorial code problematically used the same text file for both training and evaluation.
 We learned in class about how this is not a great idea.
 For the city names dataset we provide you separate train and validation sets, as well as a test file for the leaderboard.

 All training should be done on the train set and all evaluation (including confusion matrices and accuracy reports) on the validation set.
 You will need to change the data processing code to get this working.
-Specifically, you'll need to modify the code in the 3rd code block to create two variables `category_lines_train` and `category_lines_val`.
 In addition, to handle unicode, you might need to replace calls to `open` with calls to `codecs.open(filename, "r",encoding='utf-8', errors='ignore')`.

 Warning: you'll want to lower the learning rating to 0.002 or less or you might get NaNs when training.